How Long Do You Have to Go to the Doctor After a Slip and Fall?

 Untreated medical problems can be painful.
 In some cases, pain may increase over time.
 Chronic pain from untreated nerve damage can prevent you from engaging in some activities, impacting your quality of life.

-You may exacerbate your injuries if you don’t seek treatment.
+You may also exacerbate your injuries if you don’t seek treatment.
 In these cases, patients usually require additional medical care, increasing their treatment costs and prolonging their recovery.

 Legal Factors